 Seed Dormancy: Causes, Types, Methods, Methods and Protocols

-Seed dormancy is a state in which seeds do not germinate even if placed in suitable environmental conditions.
+Seed dormancy is a state which does not show seed germination even if placed in suitable environmental conditions.
 This is, therefore, a key determinant of plant survival, allowing seeds to tolerate unfavourable conditions and germinate only when conditions are more likely to support seedling establishment.
 Dormancy prevents seeds from sprouting prematurely, under which they have poor survival rates, to align germination with favourable environmental cues in enhancing the possibility of successful plant development.

 Types Of Seed Dormancy